Vardaan100/Vardaan100/README.md

 **About Me:**

 - I’m currently working on React-JS.
-- I’m currently learning Algorithms and Data Structures .
+- I’m currently learning Algorithms and Data Structures.
 - I’m looking to collaborate on anything!
 - Ask me about anything, I am happy to help.
 - How to reach me: __vardaanmagon1@gmail.com__